dataswift/HAT2.0/docs/fileUploadDocs.md

 HAT files can be looked up by any part of metadata attached to them:

 - `fileId` for an exact match, where one or no files are returned
-- `fileName` for an exact match on the original name, but multiple files could potentially be returned. *Empty* string if you do not want to match against `fileName`
+- `name` for an exact match on the original name, but multiple files could potentially be returned. *Empty* string if you do not want to match against `name`
 - `source` matching all files from a specific source such as `facebook`. *Empty* string if you do not want to match against `source`
 - `tags` a set of all tags matching files need to have attached
 - `title` and `description` for an approximate, text-based search matching the fields